 - Children are eligible for care from birth until the day prior to the date of the child’s 13th birthday.
 Children with disabilities may be eligible through age 18.

 - The parent is responsible to help pay for child care.
-This is called co-payment.
+This is called a co-payment.
 The co-payment may be as little as $5.00 per week and varies according to your income and the number of people in your family.

 - The parent may choose the provider of his or her choice.
-The parent may choose a child care center, a small family day care home, a group day care home or even a relative or neighbor to care for his or her child.
+The parent may choose a child care center, a small family day care home, a group day care home or even a relative to care for his or her child.

 - If funding is not available at the time that a low-income, working parent applies for subsidized child care, the child may be placed on a waiting list.